SandsDX

 Weeks 11-12Pattern analysis and ICP refinementDocumented learnings, updated criteria

-Companies that launch without this framework face predictable failures:
+Companies that launch without this framework hit the same walls:

-• Wasted capital: Pursuing accounts outside true ICP burns runway without proportional pipeline
+• Wasted capital.
+Pursuing accounts outside your true ICP burns runway without proportional pipeline.

-• Competitive disadvantage: Competitors using signal-driven execution reach buyers first
+• Late to the conversation.
+Competitors using signal-driven execution reach buyers first.

-• Slow learning velocity: Static lists prevent rapid hypothesis testing and ICP refinement
+• Slow learning.
+Static lists prevent rapid hypothesis testing and ICP refinement.

-• Founder time drain: Manual research consumes capacity needed for selling and product development
+• Founder time drain.
+Manual research eats capacity you need for selling and product development.

-• Misaligned expectations: Oversized TAM creates board/investor expectations your GTM cannot meet
+• Misaligned expectations.
+Oversized TAM creates board expectations your GTM can’t meet.

 40% to 95% of new products fail to meet targets depending on industry.
-The difference between success and failure is rarely product quality.
-It is GTM precision, timing, and resource concentration.
+The gap between success and failure is rarely product quality.
+It’s GTM precision, timing, and resource concentration.

 References